 If you, or your loved one, have been injured or harmed while living at Concordia Nursing and Rehabilitation – Smith County, call the Tennessee nursing home abuse lawyers at Nursing Home Law Center at (800) 926-7565 for legal help.
-Our law firm fights aggressively on behalf of Smith County victims of mistreatment living in long-term facilities including nursing homes in Carthage.
+Our network of attorneys fights aggressively on behalf of Smith County victims of mistreatment living in long-term facilities including nursing homes in Carthage.

 Our dedicated attorneys have represented clients with victim cases involving nursing home mistreatment.
 With our years of success, our lawyers can assist your family in successfully resolving your financial recovery case against all those who caused your loved harm.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.
 Let us begin working on your behalf to ensure your rights are protected.